gcsizmadia/EgonsoftHU.Extensions.Bcl/help/M_EgonsoftHU_Extensions_Bcl_Enumerations_IEnumerationAttributes_GetAll.md

-# GetAttribute&lt;TAttribute&gt; Method
+# GetAll Method

-Gets a custom attribute of a specified *TAttribute* type that is applied to the current enum member.
+Gets all the attributes that are applied to the current enum member.